Project-HINATA/segatools-banafix/doc/config/common.md

 the games themselves; this needs to be a LAN or WAN IP (or a hostname that resolves to one).

+### `title`

+Default: `title`

+Leave it as `title` to use the title server returned by ALL.Net.
+Rewrites the title server hostname for certain games, such as crossbeats REV.

 ### `router`

 Default: Empty string (i.e. use value from `default` setting)